An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems

-The operator approximating the outgoing impedance data on any leaf can be constructed via the same techniques presented in \S\ref{sec:leafdiscretization}.
-Specifically, let $\mtx{N}$ be the Chebyshev differentiation matrix that approximates the flux as presented in equation \eqref{eqn:flux}.
+The HPS discretization enforces (\ref{eq:inter}) strongly.
+The spectral collocation operator approximating the outgoing impedance data on any leaf can be constructed via the same techniques presented in section \ref{sec:leafdiscretization}.
+Specifically, let $\mtx{N}$ denote the Chebyshev differentiation matrix that approximates the flux as presented in equation \eqref{eqn:flux}.
 Then the outgoing impedance operator is

 where $\boldsymbol{I}_{n}$ is the $n \times n$ identity matrix, and $\eta$ is an impedance parameter.
 In practice, we set $\eta = \kappa$.